fdabrandao/vpsolver/README.md

 ...
 ```

-For more details, please refer to the project wiki [https://github.com/fdabrandao/vpsolver/wiki/docker].
+For more details, please refer to the [project wiki](https://github.com/fdabrandao/vpsolver/wiki/docker).

 ## VPSolver Web App
 VPSolver includes a Web App that can be started as follows: